alexfdez1010/talk_generators_iterators/README.md

 # talk_generators_iterators
-The slides and code of the talk about generators and iterators in Python
+The slides and code of the talk about generators and iterators in Python for PyBirras Coruña